PritamChakrabortyShuvo/Docker/Docker-Fundamentals-and-Advanced-Techniques.md

 # Docker File
 ### What is Docker File?

-This is a text document that acts as a blueprint or recipe for creating a Docker image.
-It contains a series of instructions that tell Docker what to include in the image, such as the operating system, libraries, and your application code.
+This is a **text document that acts as a blueprint or recipe for creating a Docker image**.
+It contains a **series of instructions** that tell Docker what to include in the image, such as the operating system, libraries, and your application code.

 ```bash
       # Base image